novacrazy/scriptor/README.md

-     -l, --long_stack_traces  Display long stack trace for asynchronous errors -r, --repeat <n>         Run script n times (in parallel if async) -u, --unique             Only run unique scripts (will ignore duplicates in file arguments) --max_recursion <n>      Set the maximum recursion depth of scripts (default: 9) -v, --verbose [n]        Print out extra status information (0 - normal, 1 - info, 2 - verbose) -w, --watch              Watch scripts for changes and re-run them when changed --cork                   Cork stdout before calling scripts
+     -l, --long_stack_traces  Display long stack trace for asynchronous errors -r, --repeat <n>         Run script n times (in parallel if async) -u, --unique             Only run unique scripts (will ignore duplicates in file arguments) --use_strict             Enforce strict mode
+     --max_recursion <n>      Set the maximum recursion depth of scripts (default: 9) -v, --verbose [n]        Print out extra status information (0 - normal, 1 - info, 2 - verbose) -w, --watch              Watch scripts for changes and re-run them when changed --cork                   Cork stdout before calling scripts
      -e, --ext                Disable use of custom extensions with AMD injection -s, --silent             Do not echo anything
+     --no_signal              Do not intercept process signals
+     --no_glob                Do not match glob patterns
 ```

 # Scriptor Features